 This year, the eligibility window has been extended, just like everything else.
-Now movies can be released up until the end of February (February 28) and still be eligible for the big awards, which is why you’ll see things like the beloved festival darling NOMADLAND (above) having a wider release in February.
+Now movies can be released up until the end of February (February 28) and still be eligible for the big awards.
+So a movie like THE LITTLE THINGS — which is notable for teaming three Oscar winners as the primary cast — or JUDAS AND THE BLACK MESSIAH (above) will be eligible.
 There is also the possibility of some late-breaking surprises turning up, as well.
-But, yes, we’re afraid you’re still going to have to share your top 10 movies of the year list by the end of 2020 regardless.
-We need to know!

 More Movies, Released in More Ways

 Another long-standing stipulation, even for the smallest movie, is that films must play in New York and Los Angeles theaters for two weeks to be considered.
 (Hence the release pattern mentioned above.)
 Given the circumstances of 2020, this is also no longer the case.
 Instead, if a movie was supposed to open in theaters but was instead relegated to streaming or paid video-on-demand, it is still eligible.

 So, for example, SOUL was originally intended to premiere at Cannes and debut in theaters in June (and later November).
 It even had a splashy premiere as part of the London Film Festival in October.
 And guess what?
 It can still be nominated for Best Picture and Best Animated Feature at the Academy Awards.
 So just because you wound up any specific 2020 movie at home doesn’t mean that it’s completely out of the running.
 But if it was always meant to premiere at home, then it is sadly not Oscar-eligible.